LinkedIn Benchmarks for B2B | Insights from 100+ Marketing Teams

 TL;DR

-• A well-defined ideal customer profile (ICP) is the backbone of successful account scoring
+• A well-defined ideal customer profile (ICP) is the backbone of effective account scoring — without it, you're scoring blind

 What is account scoring?